thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-prerequisites.md

     {% include note.html content="This drive must be separate from the data drive(s)." %}

 {: id="install-rhel"}
-## Install RHEL on hosts
+## Install RHEL or OEL on hosts

 ThoughtSpot is certified with RHEL versions 7.8 and 7.9; we **do not** support other versions of RHEL, including 7.7, 8, and 8.1.
-Install RHEL version 7.8 or 7.9.
+ThoughtSpot is certified with OEL version 7.9.
+Install RHEL version 7.8 or 7.9 or OEL version 7.9.
 On RHEL version 7.8, ensure that your [linux kernel version](#linux-kernel-version) is 3.10.0-1127.19.1.
 On RHEL version 7.9, use the default linux kernel.
+On OEL version 7.9, ensure that you are using the Red Hat Compatible Kernel (RHCK), not the default Unbreakable Enterprise Kernel (UEK).
+If you are using the UEK, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) to switch to the RHCK.

-{% include note.html content="When installing ThoughtSpot on online clusters, the Ansible playbook upgrades the OS to RHEL 7.9.
+{% include note.html content="For RHEL deployments on online clusters, the Ansible playbook upgrades the OS to RHEL 7.9.
 The Ansible playbook does <strong><em>not</em></strong> upgrade the OS when installing offline." %}

 {: id="linux-kernel-version"}
 ### Linux kernel version